ar-io/ar-io-node/docs/windows-setup.md

     - Open the command prompt:
         - Press `Windows Key + R`.
         - Type `cmd` and press `Enter`.
-    - Navigate to the directory where you want to clone the repository:
+    - Navigate to the directory where you want to clone the repository (This should not be done inside the directory for the node):
         - Use the `cd` command to change directories.
 For example, to navigate to the `Documents` directory:
             ```
             cd Documents